The first thing you should know about your cover letter is that it will not get you a job.

 I do because I know exactly what I’m looking for, and I can tell in 6 seconds whether or not I want to interview you.

 Next, I reread the resumes I’ve saved, which is ten at the most.

 Then, I see who of those ten people submitted a cover letter.

 When I open your cover letter, I’m looking for a few things:

 - Did you take the time to customize it for the position that I have open

 - Is everything grammatically correct, and

 - How long is it?

-If you didn’t take the time to customize your cover letter for my position, I disqualify you.
+If you didn’t take the time to customize your cover letter for my position, I will disqualify you.